mariolukas/FabScanPi-Server/docs/faq.md

 - What is the rotating direction of the scan table?

   It should move clockwise – if not please consult the hardware chapter of our documentation and check the connection of your stepper.

-- What camera will work?
+- Which camera will work?

   FabScan Pi can be built with both Raspberry Pi Camera Modules V 1.x or V 2.x.

 - Is the LED-Ring / PCB-board with LEDs mandatory?

-No, you can start without the LEDs when you only need un-textured scans.
-To archive good quality texture scans we highly recommend the use of an LED light source.
+  Yes, because the light is needed to perform the calibration.
+It is also necessary to archive good quality texture scans.

 - Which LED-ring is compatible?

   Any ring using WS2812B LEDs (or compatible) will do.
+To avoid problems with the calibration we suggest using the FabScanPi LED-board.

 - I have a Raspberry Cam Module with NoIR.
 Can I use it?

   There’s no advantage in using the NoIR cam.
 The algorithms for the laser detection are made for the normal cam.
 Therefore we recommend to use the normal camera modules.